Murder of Giulia Cecchettin: Murder

 On 11 November 2023, Cecchettin left home, accompanied by Turetta, at around 18:00 to go to a shopping centre in Marghera to buy a pair of shoes for her graduation.
 Turetta and Cecchettin also dined together at a McDonald's inside the shopping centre at around 21:02, with Giulia paying for both their meals with her credit card.
 They then left the building at approximately 22:30.
 At 22:43, Giulia sent her last message via WhatsApp to her older sister Elena, who was in Vienna at the time for university studies.

 At around 13:30 the following day, Giulia's father Gino reported her missing at the local Carabinieri station.
 Elena posted appeals on social media for the public to locate the couple.
 A witness came forward reporting that at around 23:15 on 11 November, he had seen a violent argument between a boy and a girl from the balcony of his apartment, taking place in a car park about 150 metres from Giulia's family home in Vigonovo.
 The girl shouted for help and the witness called 112; none arrived as all units in the area were busy and the closest one was over 45 minutes away from the location.
 Later, security video footage from a factory located in the nearby town of Fossò showed Turetta violently hitting Cecchettin.
 When she tried to escape, Turetta hit her again from the back, then loaded her bleeding body into the boot of his black Fiat Punto.

 A manhunt for Turetta was initiated and was extensively reported on by Italian media for one week.
 After it emerged that Turetta had crossed the border into Austria, Gino Cecchettin made announcements in English and German, asking the public's help to find Giulia.
 Italian law enforcement issued a European arrest warrant for Turetta on charges of kidnapping and murder.

-Giulia's body was discovered near a lake Barcis in Piancavallo on 18 November 2023 by the special dogs unit of the Civil Protection.
+Giulia's body was discovered near a lake in Barcis, Piancavallo on 18 November 2023 by the special dogs unit of the Civil Protection.
 The body was found inside a large nylon bag in a cave at 50 metres altitude, within a wooded area that is generally closed during the autumn-winter period for security reasons.
 An autopsy conducted on 1 December 2023 reported that Giulia's body had 25 – 30 stab wounds.
 Some of the wounds were defensive.

 One week after the murder, Turetta was arrested in an emergency lane of a motorway near Leipzig, after his car had run out of petrol.
 His first words to officers upon being stopped were: "I am Filippo Turetta.
 I killed my girlfriend".

 On 25 November Turetta was extradited to Italy, on a special Air Force flight that landed in Venice, and incarcerated in Verona prison.